Washington Commanders: Logos and uniforms

 The franchise's primary colors are burgundy and gold.
 From 1961 through 1978, Washington wore gold pants with both the burgundy and white jerseys, although details of the jerseys and pants changed a few times during this period.
 Gold face masks were introduced in 1978 and remain as such to this day; previous to that they were grey.
 Throughout most of the 1980s, 1990s, and 2000s, Washington was just one of three other teams that primarily wore their white jerseys at home (the others being the Dallas Cowboys and Miami Dolphins).
 The tradition of wearing white jerseys over burgundy pants at home, which is considered the "classic" look, was started by Joe Gibbs when he took over as coach in 1981.
 Gibbs was an assistant for the San Diego Chargers in 1979 and 1980 when the team wore white at home under head coach Don Coryell.
+Prior to Gibbs's arrival, the only season in which the Redskins wore white at home was 1964.

 Their burgundy jerseys were primarily used only when the opposing team decided to wear white at home, which came mostly against the Dallas Cowboys and was normally worn over white pants.
 It was worn on the road against other teams that prefer to wear white at home for games occurring early in the season.
 From 1981 through 2000, Washington wore their white jerseys over burgundy pants at home almost exclusively.
 In 1994, as part of a league-wide celebration of the NFL's 75th anniversary, during certain games, the team wore special uniforms which emulated the uniforms worn by the team in its inaugural season in Washington in 1937.
 Both worn over gold pants, the burgundy jerseys featured gold numbers bordered in white and the white jerseys featured burgundy numbers bordered in gold.
 The most distinctive feature of both colors of the jersey was the patches worn on both sleeves, which were a reproduction of the patches worn on the full-length sleeves of the 1937 jerseys.
 Worn with these uniforms was a plain burgundy helmet with a gold facemask.